 .

-Lapis Oboke – Demon and Mineral Museum
+Lapis Oboke (Demon and Mineral Museum)

-The museum is located in Oboke, near the bus stop Michi-no Eki Oboje.
+How to Get Here: The museum is located in Oboke, near the bus stop Michi-no Eki Oboje.
 You can also walk there from Oboke Train Station in about 20 minutes.
 Cross the river east of the station and then walk north along the highway running west of the river until you see a big parking lot on the right hand side.
 There’s a nice viewpoint on a platform over the river a little farther to the north.

-Iya-No Kazura-bashi (Vine Bridge)
+Iya-No Kazura-Bashi (Vine Bridge)

 Buke Yashiki Samurai House

-The entrance fee is 300¥ and the closest bus stop is Kyojo down in the village of the same name.
-To get to the house, you’ll either need your own transport or lug your way up the northern slope several serpentines on foot, like we did.
-Going by foot, it takes about an hour and really puts the isolation of the place into perspective.
+How to Get Here: The closest bus stop is Kyojo down in the village of the same name.
+To get to the house without a car, you’ll need to lug your way up the northern slope over several serpentines on foot, like we did.
+This takes about an hour and really puts the isolation of the place into perspective.

 Higashi-Iya Museum of History and Folklore

-This small museum in the village of Higashi-Iya gives a nice impression of the daily routine of villagers in the valley over the last couple of centuries.
-Apart from several tools and objects of daily life, you’ll find a reconstruction of a traditional tatami-matted sitting room with a central stove and a fascinating complex figurine used for puppet theatre performances as well as several other interesting displays.
+This small museum in the village of Higashi-Iya gives a good idea of the daily routine of villagers in the valley over the last couple of centuries.
+There are loads of tools and objects of daily life, my favourite of which was a fascinating complex figurine used for puppet theatre performances.

 Ochiai Traditional Village

-There’s a bus stop at the foot of the village called Ochiai-Bashi.
+How to Get Here: There’s a bus stop at the foot of the village called Ochiai-Bashi.

 Oku-Iya Sightseeing Tour Monorail